-Where and as much as possible we believe that it is important to be visibly consistent when dealing with positive and negative behaviour.
+It is important to be visibly consistent when dealing with positive and negative behaviour.
+This is what will make behaviour a success at Rodings.

 Below is a list of examples which we endeavour to do:

 - Treat everyone in our school community with kindness and compassion - Meet and greet all children are greeted at the door with a smile and warm welcome every day. - No whole class punishments - Recognition Boards in every classroom - Recognition of 'over and above' - Moving around school in a calm manner, creating a calm atmosphere - Interacting with each other in a positive manner - Staff modelling the behaviour and manners we expect from the children - Rewards are delivered by all staff in a consistent manner - Sanctions are delivered in a calm manner which is polite and respectful - Restorative conversations are held by the member of staff who initially dealt with an incident